top of page

 banner_Sensors.png

-Special issue in Sensors for 2023
+Special issue in Sensors for 2023 (deadline extended to May 2024)

 We are organizing a special issue in Sensors, where Thanasis serves as the Lead Guest Editor.
 This special issue invites work broadly in smart sensing technologies.
 See the call for papers and submit your best work!